mertensu/foreteller/README.md

 ## 🤝 Contributing

-This implementation provides a solid foundation for tabular transformer research.
-Key areas for extension:
+This repo provides a clean and concise implementation of the "engine" underlying current SOTA tabular foundation models.
+My hope is that it facilitates deeper understanding and easier adjustments based on new developments in the field.

 - **Attention Variants**: Implement different attention mechanisms
 - **Architecture Modifications**: Explore different layer combinations